'Two and a Half Men' co-creator explains his surprising finale ending

 Below executive producer Chuck Lorre, who appeared at the end of the episode to utter a single word—"winning"—before being smushed by a falling piano, took our questions about the finale, which was full of self-referential one-liners—including Walden Schmidt (Ashton Kutcher) telling another character, "It's amazing you've made so much money with such stupid jokes" (followed by a knowing look at the audience), and Breta (Conchata Ferrell) declaring that if Charlie moves back into the beach house, "I believe we can keep this going for another five years."
 But there may have been no greater target than Charlie—both the fictional Harper and real person—with characters poking fun at the actor's history of womanizing, drug use, and recent career ("Has [Charlie] tried anger management?"
 Alan: "Yeah, but it didn't work out").

 The set-up: Alan discovered his brother has been alive these past four years, having been held captive in a basement by his obsessed ex Rose (Melanie Lynskey).
 The revelation and the promise of $2.5 million in Charlie's mysteriously claimed songwriting royalties triggers a slew of figures surfacing from the show's past (mostly the Harper brothers' ex-girlfriends) as well as appearances by Arnold Schwarzenegger, Christian Slater, and John Stamos.

 CHUCK LORRE: Oh, it felt funny.
-It felt like the funniest and must succinct way to end the damn thing.
-And dropping the second piano also felt like an appropriate response—perhaps nobody wins, but hopefully we laughed along the way.
+It felt like the funniest and most succinct way to end the damn thing.
+And dropping the second piano also felt like an appropriate response—perhaps nobody wins, but hopefully, we laughed along the way.